vassilux/toasterlovin.com/source/_posts/2012-07-11-returning-to-computation.markdown

 [collective_systems]: http://edge.org/conversation/ants-have-algorithms "Ants Have Algorithms - Iain Couzin at Edge.org (video & transcript)"
 [robust_systems]: http://groups.csail.mit.edu/mac/users/gjs/6.945/readings/robust-systems.pdf "Building Robust Systems - Gerald Jay Sussman"

-With all this in mind, I can't help but think to myself, "There's a whole lifetime of work in there for me."
+Thinking about all these things to learn, I can't help but remark to myself, "There's a whole lifetime of work in there for me."

 What a wonderful thought!